tblanchard01/chitter_frontend/user_stories.md

-Creating Users
+Creating Users - not done that add client side search to filter down list
 Logging in
-Posting Peeps - this next
+-Posting Peeps - this next -
 Viewing all Peeps (I suggest you start here) - done Viewing individual Peeps
 Deleting Peeps